fcambus/spleen/README.md

 ### Mac OS X / macOS

-macOS users should use the provided `.dfont` file containing all sizes.
+macOS users should use the `.dfont` files provided in the release tarballs.

 ## Usage